NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cantorian Reinforcement.md

 The life energy that helped create the first hobgoblins is particularly potent in you, protecting you from ongoing maladies.
-When you succeed at a saving throw against a disease or poison, you reduce the stage by 2 (or 1 for a virulent disease or poison), and when you critically succeed, you reduce the stage by 3 (or 2 for a virulent disease or poison).
+If you roll a success on a saving throw against a disease or poison, you get a critical success instead.
+If you have a different ability that would improve the save in this way (such as the [[Class Features/Battle Hardened|Battle Hardened]] fighter class feature), if you roll a critical failure on the save you get a failure instead.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*